 Prepare a final oral report: Once the Project Faculty Member and Practice Mentor approve of the final project report, the student shall arrange a mutually agreed upon date and time for presentation and dissemination.
 The student will give a summary including significance or implications for theory, future research, clinical practice, health policy or education.

-University submission: The final project will be submitted to The Graduate School (See Appendix C).
+University submission: The final project will be submitted to the Graduate School and the Digital Commons

 Writing the DNP Project